VictorBjelkholm/nettutsapp2/README.md

-# A Blank Template for Open Web Apps

-The is a minimal template that has a little HTML, CSS, and js to help you start writing an Open Web App.

-This is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building Open Web Apps.

-# Usage

-There are a few ways to get this template:
+# Example Firefox OS application

+This is a example on how an app for Firefox OS can look and behave.
+Visit the application in Aurora, Firefox OS emulator or on a Firefox OS phone to install.

+To run the application:

-* git clone git://github.com/mozilla/mortar-app-stub.git myapp
+* git clone git@github.com:VictorBjelkholm/nettutsapp2.git
-* volo create myapp mozilla/mortar-app-stub

-If you have node installed, you can run a development server with volo:

-* cd myapp
+* cd nettutsapp2
 * volo serve

 View the app at http://localhost:8008/.